-- A: Passengers will be able to able to schedule rides using a mobile app, online web portal or by calling OmniRide’s Customer Service Office during service hours.
+- A: Passengers can schedule rides using our OmniRide Mobility app, through our online web portal or by calling OmniRide’s Customer Service Office during service hours.
 Rides will be reserved for same-day travel; they cannot be scheduled days in advance.

 Q: When will the microtransit service run?

-- A: The pilot microtransit service will operate in Manassas Park Monday through Friday from 7:30AM to 7:30PM.
+- A: Our pilot OmniRide Connect microtransit service will operate in Manassas Park Monday through Friday from 6:00AM to 8:00PM.

 Q: How much will it cost to ride?

 - A: Currently, OmniRide’s local transit services are operating zero-fares.
 Riders will pay $2.00 per passenger, when OmniRide begins to collect fares again.
 While OmniRide is fare free on local routes, all OmniRide Connect trips will be free.
 Fares will be paid through the app.

 Q: How long will I have to wait for my ride?

 - A: Passengers should have to wait no longer than 15 minutes for their ride to arrive.

 Q: Will transfers to other routes be available?